maezyn/parkinvision/README.md

 ## Future Improvements

-* Convert classifier to a convolutional neural network using a deep learning library.
-* Transform images using various transformations to add more data.
+* Transform images using various transformations to synthetically add more data.

+## Acknowledgements

+The data folder was downloaded from an article on [pyimagesearch](https://www.pyimagesearch.com/2019/04/29/detecting-parkinsons-disease-with-opencv-computer-vision-and-the-spiral-wave-test/) which provides the author's own approach to machine learning on this data set.
+Some of the computer vision techniques were derived from his post.
+Additionally, he mentioned the source of the data set, Adriano de Oliveira Andrade and Joao Paulo Folado from the NIATS of Federal University of Uberlândia.